 Over the last decade, many states have expanded opportunities for archery hunters wishing to use crossbows.
 Incorporating crossbow hunting opportunities into game management may increase hunter recruitment and retention, and crossbows can be valuable tool for controlling game populations, particularly in suburban and urban areas.

-In recent years, many states have begun to lift their previous restrictions on crossbow hunting.
-While one state (Oregon) still bans crossbows entirely, many others now allow unrestricted crossbow use throughout all big game seasons.
+Over the past decade, more states have eliminated restrictions on using crossbows for hunting.
+While one state (Oregon) still bans crossbows entirely, most others (28 states) now allow unrestricted crossbow use throughout all big game seasons.
 Still other states choose to allow crossbows only in certain seasons.
-For example, some states ban the use of crossbows in archery-only seasons, while allowing them to be used during gun seasons.
-Incorporating crossbows may increase hunter recruitment and retention by potentially offering another facet of bow hunting; a recently released report by the Michigan Department of Natural Resources titled “Crossbow Deer Hunter Survey (January 2013)” supports this claim.
+For example, some states ban the use of crossbows in archery-only seasons, while allowing them to be used during firearms seasons.
+Incorporating crossbows may increase hunter recruitment and retention by potentially offering another facet of bow hunting; a report released by the Michigan Department of Natural Resources titled “Crossbow Deer Hunter Survey (January 2013)” supports this claim.
 The study found that "about 19% (18,731) of the hunters using a crossbow in 2011 in Michigan had never hunted with anything other than a firearm prior to the expanded use of crossbows."
 Further, crossbows, like other archery equipment, are also a useful tool for the management of deer populations in suburban and urban areas where the concerns of human-wildlife conflict, damage to property and the environment are particularly high.

-The increasing trend towards the relaxing of crossbow restrictions has been a source of controversy among some traditional bowhunters.
-These traditional hunters contend that crossbows provide some hunters with an unfair advantage and make their own pursuit of game more difficult because they are now competing with other hunters during previously “traditional bow”-only seasons.
-However, this is not the case when observing the impact of the crossbow on deer hunting in Wisconsin.
+The increasing trend towards the elimination of crossbow restrictions has been a source of controversy among some traditional bowhunters.
+These traditional hunters contend that crossbows provide some hunters with an unfair advantage.
+However, when observing the harvest rates of crossbows and vertical bows in various states, it appears that the rates are similar.
+In North Carolina, for example, from 2012 to 2019, crossbows accounted for an average of 4.17% and vertical bows accounted for an average of 6.94% of the total deer harvest annually.
+In Wisconsin, the crossbow harvest was less than the vertical bow harvest and success rates were relatively similar.
 Crossbows accounted for 11% of the deer taken in 2015, whereas regular bows accounted for 17% of deer taken.
 Also, the observed success rates for crossbows in the state in 2014 and 2015 were 25% and 26%, respectively.
 Standard bows had a success rate of 25% each of those years.
 Additional debate on this topic has surfaced regarding wounding rates of various bow types.
 Some members of the conservation community feel that crossbows may wound more deer than traditional archery implements such as the compound, long, and recurve bows.
 To date, there has been no statistically rigorous study conducted that support these claims.